SODALITE-EU/xopera-rest-api/README.md

 ### Structure of JSON deployment format

-The general format is structured like shown below.
-The ID can be anything alphanumeric, but note that
+The general format is structured like shown below:

     {
         "blueprint_id": "ID"